WeAreWizards/blog/content/articles/rust-for-web-services.md

 ## What I didn't like
 I think it can be summed up in one word: documentation.

-Most of the crates I have looked at (except the postgres one) have next to no real documentation , only a maze of links to click in the generated rustdoc that pulls the in-code documentation into a nice looking website.
+Most of the crates I have looked at (except the postgres one) have next to no real documentation, only a maze of links to click in the generated rustdoc that pulls the in-code documentation into a nice looking website.
 This is useful if I want to know more details about a type or a trait but doesn't help me understanding how am I supposed to use it.
 Having to go through the tests or the code directly to see what I am supposed to do for every crate instead of having a "How to use" documentation is annoying.

 The provided documentation can also be outdated as it is currently not integrated with Cargo.
 There is an [open issue](https://github.com/rust-lang/crates.io/issues/91) for that though.